 You don't need to become a world cinema expert overnight.
 Pick one country whose sensibility sounds appealing, watch two or three of its most acclaimed films, and see if the connection develops naturally.
 Most people who try this find a new cinematic home they never knew existed.

-Where to Find International Films
+Where Can You Find International Films?

 Major streaming platforms all have international content, but it's often buried.
 Netflix has a strong catalog of international films — use the "International Movies" category rather than relying on the homepage.
 Amazon Prime and Apple TV+ have been investing heavily in global content.